branner-non-code/notes/CONTENT/Check-ins/Check-in_week_ending_20131004.md

     4. topic-comment notation, using `\underbracket{}_{}`
     5. adjunct-head notation, using `\overset{}{}`
     6. grouped words, using `\overbracket{}^{}`
+    7. change of POS, using `>`
-  4. However, problems remain with the readability of nested forms.
+  4. Problems remain with the readability of nested forms.
+Trouble is saved if only heads and first-level adjuncts are marked with POS.
 (20131002)

 ### Prosody